Zjjc123/learn-rust/README.md

 ## Ownership

--   Each value in Rust has a variable that’s called its owner.
+-   Each value in Rust has a variable that’s called its owner
--   There can only be one owner at a time.
+-   There can only be one owner at a time
--   When the owner goes out of scope, the value will be dropped (`drop` is called).
+-   When the owner goes out of scope, the value will be dropped (`drop` is called)
--   Assigning a value to another variable moves ownership (no shallow copies).
+-   Assigning a value to another variable moves ownership (no shallow copies)
     -   Only one pointer to a piece of data

 ## References

--   References allow us to refer to a value but not own it.
+-   References allow us to refer to a value but not own it
--   & the ampersand syntax let us create a reference.
+-   & the ampersand syntax let us create a reference
--   The action of creating a reference is called "borrowing".
+-   The action of creating a reference is called "borrowing"
--   References are immutable by default.
+-   References are immutable by default
--   Can make references mutable with the mut keyword `&mut`.
+-   Can make references mutable with the mut keyword `&mut`
--   Can only have one mutable reference to a piece of data at a time.
+-   Can only have one mutable reference to a piece of data at a time
--   Cannot have both mutable and immutable references (either some number of immutable reference(s) or a single mutable reference).
+-   Cannot have both mutable and immutable references (either some number of immutable reference(s) or a single mutable reference)
 -   Compiler guaranteees that references will never be dangling

 ## Slices